VEuPathDB/repeat-masker-nextflow/README.md

     `nextflow run VEuPathDB/tRNAScan -with-trace -c  <config_file> -r main`

-###Decription of nextflow configuration parameters:
+### Description of nextflow configuration parameters:
 1. **inputFilePath**: Path to the input fasta file
 2. **trimDangling**: 'true' or 'false', would you like to remove sections of masked repeats or not
 3. **dangleMax**: Integer, number of nucleotides required between sections of repeats to stop removal process.

-  **Explained**: The trimDangling process will move through a masked sequence, once from the forward and once from the reverse directions, while looking for sections of 9 or more 'N's. dangleMax specifies the minimum number of nucleotides required to halt this process.
+  - **Explained**: The trimDangling process will move through a masked sequence, once from the forward and once from the reverse directions, while looking for sections of 9 or more 'N's. dangleMax specifies the minimum number of nucleotides required to halt this process.
 Once this is done in the forward direction, it will begin in the reverse.

-  **Example**:
+  - **Example**:

           If dangleMax was set to 9...
           AAAAAANNNNNNNNNAAANNNNNNNNNAAAAAAAAANNNNNNNNNNNNAAAAAAAAAAAAAAANNNNNNAAAAAAAAANNNNNNNNNAAAAAANNNNNNNNNAAAAAA